kbrew-dev/kbrew/README.md

 ##### How is diffeernt than Helm or Kubernetes Operator?

-Kbrew uses Helm charts and operators both under the hood.
-Kbrew acts as a `glue code` that makes combination of installing a Helm chart, creating a manifest CR etc. into a single command that also tries to make some decisions such as StorageClass configuration etc. It is great for developers who wants to just get something running fast and fully working!
+kbrew uses Helm charts and operators both under the hood. kbrew acts as a `glue code` that makes combination of installing a Helm chart, creating a manifest CR etc. into a single command that also tries to make some decisions such as StorageClass configuration etc. It is great for developers who wants to just get something running fast and fully working!

 ##### Should I use kbrew for installing applications in a production environment?